Creating a last will and testament in Florida

 Alper Law attorneys

-The personal representative is in charge of administering the testator’s property when the testator dies, including probate administration.
-In other words, the personal representative ensures the instructions in the last will and testament are carried out.
+In the will, the testator (the person writing the will) nominates a personal representative.
+In some states, a personal representative is called an executor.
+The personal representative is in charge of administering the testator’s property when the testator dies, including administration of probate.
+In other words, the personal representative makes sure that the instructions in the last will and testament are carried out.

 The personal representative has other functions.
 The personal representative acts as the decedent’s legal representative.
 The personal representative has the right to bring legal claims on behalf of the decedent or defend claims of third parties against the probate estate.